At around 950 km, this east coast journey from Sydney to Brisbane will take you about five days, from Queensland across the border to New South Wales.

 Distance 30km - Driving Time 30 mins

-Once you’ve arrived in Brisbane, while away the afternoon in either Roma Street Parklands or the Botanic Gardens, shop along Queen Street, or pop over to South Bank and swim at the man-made beach or look through the museum or two art-galleries (all within the same precinct so visiting all three is easy).
+Wander through Roma Street Parklands or the Botanic Gardens, shop along Queen Street, or pop over to South Bank and swim at the man-made beach.

 One of the best things to do in Brisbane is to check out the historical and modern art at QAGOMA, or wander the Queensland museum to explore natural history or human and science exhibits.